-And when you think about it, there’s really no point to change the color of synthetic extensions.
+And when you think about it, there’s no point to change the color of synthetic extensions.
 I mean, they won’t last that long anyway!
 It’s easier to buy a different color set or simply invest in real human hair.

 If you already bought plastic hair extensions and need some help at toning them down, there are few natural solutions available.
 Just don’t expect perfect results.

 Before you jump in and dye or bleach your human hair extensions, read these tips and tricks.
 They will make the whole process easier and safer!
-Not just for your strands, but for yourself.
+Not just for your strands, but yourself.

 Color-Matching Your Hair Shade